- Possessing good health: a healthy child.

 - Conducive to good health; healthful: healthy air.

 - Indicative of sound, rational thinking or frame of mind: a healthy attitude.

-- Sizable; considerable: a healthy portion of potatoes; a healthy raise in salary.
+- Sizable; considerable: a healthy portion of peas; a healthy raise in salary.